Beloved swan from NY pond killed, eaten; 3 teens charged in her death

 Sgt.
 Hatter said during the conference that the suspects expressed that they believed the swan was just “a very large duck.”

-“They did not know that it was not a wild animal, that is was actually owned by the Village of Manlius,” said Sgt.
+“They did not know that it was not a wild animal, that it was actually owned by the Village of Manlius,” said Sgt.
 Hatter.

 Police said there was conflicting information on whether or not the suspects were trying to sell the baby swans at Shop City Plaza, or had intended to keep them as pets.